-Figure 7: Complete Denitrification (N given off as N2) as a function of vegetation zone (colours) and saltmarsh ID (ticks) in the named estuaries (grey box).
-Individual data points (6 per zone in each marsh except for the low/mid zone in Welwick where n = 2 due to fieldwork constraints) are indicated by small dots; the large dot provides the mean value for a given combination of factors and lines indicate standard error of the mean (note log scale).
+Figure 10: Complete denitrification (N given off as N2) as a function of vegetation zone (colours) and saltmarsh ID (x-axis ticks) in the named estuaries (grey box).
+Individual data points (6 per zone in each saltmarsh except for the low/mid zone in Welwick where n = 2 due to fieldwork constraints) are indicated by small dots; the large dot provides the mean value for a given combination of factors and lines indicate standard error of the mean (note log scale).
 Samples were collected between late August 2024 and late November 2024 (see Methods for further details).